-Ferrari locked-out the front row at the inaugural Miami Grand Prix but Red Bull took victory at Hard Rock Stadium last year.
+Ferrari locked-out the front row at the inaugural Miami Grand Prix but Red Bull have taken both victories to date at Hard Rock Stadium.
 Here’s everything you need to know about each team’s history at the Miami Grand Prix!

 Ferrari locked out the front row at the 2022 Miami Grand Prix, with Charles Leclerc taking pole position after topping the timesheet in all three qualifying sessions.
 Carlos Sainz had crashed out on Friday afternoon in Free Practice 2, but recovered well to set the second fastest time.

 Despite their front row lock-out, Ferrari failed to win the inaugural Miami Grand Prix.
-Charles Leclerc finished as runner-up to Max Verstappen, while Carlos Sainz stood on the final step of the podium.
+Leclerc finished as runner-up to Max Verstappen, while Sainz stood on the final step of the podium.

 Disaster struck Aston Martin ahead of the 2022 Miami Grand Prix.
-Due to a fuel issue, both cars were required to start the race from the pit lane.
+Due to a fuel issue, both cars were required to start the inaugural race at Miami International Autodrome from the pit lane.
 Lance Stroll had originally qualified in the top ten for the race, while Sebastian Vettel was due to line up 13th on the grid.
-Both started from the pit lane due to fuel issues

 Despite starting from the pit lane, Sebastian Vettel challenged for points and was involved in a late race scrap with Mick Schumacher.
 It resulted in contact, which saw Vettel retire from the race.
 The duo’s collision and penalties for other drivers promoted Lance Stroll into the final points-paying position.